swordev/suid/README.md

 ## License

 Distributed under the MIT License.
-See LICENSE for more information.
+See LICENSE file in each package for more information.